Chaindoc

 Using standardized templates with automated workflows can reduce contract creation time by up to 75% while ensuring consistency across all agreements.

-Mistake 3 – Delayed or Missing Payments
+Mistake 3 – Delayed or missing payments

 Manual payment processes — spreadsheets, email approvals, disconnected invoicing tools — create a broken chain between contract execution and payment release.
 When payment milestones are tracked separately from the contracts that define them, delays and missed transactions are inevitable.